-Hamburg is Germany's second-largest city, the richest judged by per-capita income, and its most important port (even though it's about 60 miles from the sea).
+Hamburg is Germany's second-largest city and its most important port (even though it's about 60 miles from the sea).
 The city's fishy maritime atmosphere gives Hamburg an almost Scandinavian feel that's worlds away from the sun-drenched, Baroque joviality of Bavaria.
-It's popular with German tourists who come here to eat fish, watch soccer games, marvel at its mighty port, and experience the fabled nightlife of the Reeperbahn, the German answer to “Sin City” (and famous for launching the Beatles' career).
-Foreign visitors are in the minority, and American tourists are rare.
-The city's fishy maritime atmosphere — with a constant breeze and the evocative cries of seagulls — gives Hamburg an almost Scandinavian, Dutch, or English feel that's worlds away from the sun-drenched, Baroque joviality of Bavaria.
-Hamburg's city center is a people-friendly but charmless collection of office buildings and brand-name chain shops — not unlike the downtown cores of many American cities.
+It's popular with German tourists who come here to eat fish, watch soccer games, marvel at its mighty port, and experience the fabled nightlife of the Reeperbahn, the German answer to the Vegas Strip.
+But foreign visitors are in the minority, and American tourists are rare.
 Like many port towns, Hamburg still has its rough edges, and a short stay can be memorable.

 At a Glance

 ▲▲▲ Harbor and Port Guided Boat Tour Excellent chance to marvel at the city's mighty container port and burgeoning HafenCity.

-▲▲ Reeperbahn Walk A stroll through Hamburg's famous Red-Light District, sizzling with nightclubs and lots of ladies.
+▲▲ Reeperbahn Walk A stroll through Hamburg's famous Red-Light District, sizzling with nightclubs and lots of street life.

 ▲▲ St. Pauli Landungsbrücken Harborfront Atmospheric people zone with boardwalk ambience, ferry docks, and views of the port.

-▲▲ St. Nicholas Church Bombed-out church memorializing the destruction of WWII, with excellent museum and view from its scaffolded tower.
+▲▲ St. Nikolai Memorial Bombed-out church memorializing the destruction of World War II, with excellent museum and view from its tower.